paulhibbitts/published-markdown-files/thinking-like-a-consultant.md

 _Networking, sharing knowledge, and fostering trust are key to forming meaningful connections.
 This section shows you how to enhance relationships and build a supportive network for your tech career._

 1. Strengthening Relationships by Sharing Knowledge Generously
-    _Build trust and connections by sharing your expertise and insights with others._
+    _Help support trust and strengthen connections by sharing your expertise and insights with others._

 2. Building Trust Through Actions
-    _Consistently deliver on your commitments to build confidence in your capabilities._
+    _Build trust by following up quickly, being open about progress, sharing any bad news early, and giving regular updates to teammates and collaborators.
+These habits are especially critical in distributed or cross-functional teams, where trust builds strong collaborations._

 3. Blending Professional Expertise with Strong People Skills
     _Combine strong interpersonal skills along with technical skills to build rapport and credibility._